rust-solman/devenye/README.md

   <strong>Senior Blockchain Developer</strong>
 </div>
 <div align="left">
-  High-skilled blockchain engineer with hands-on experience in building System program, NFT, writing smart contracts and dApps.
-I've worked on 50+ projects and complex business problems in various industries including markets, healthcare, real estate, eCommerce and insurance.
-Creative and passionate, self-learning who had rich experience in blockchain developing.
+Highly skilled blockchain engineer with rich practical experience in creating smart contracts, NFTs, and web3 projects.
+I have tackled numerous projects and intricate business challenges across different facets of blockchain.
+My expertise has played a pivotal role in the success of companies like Microsoft (Solana), Jungle Cat, Honey Finance, and more.
+A creative and enthusiastic self-learner with a wealth of experience in blockchain development.
 </div>

 <br />